CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 There is no direct replacement for the `Unregister<TMessage>(object, object, Action<TMessage>)` method in the MVVM Toolkit.

+The reason for the omission is that a message recipient can only have a single registered handler for any given message type.

-Alternatively, we recommend achieving a similar functionality with the MVVM Toolkit's `Unregister<TMessage, TToken>(object, TToken)` method.
+We recommend achieving this functionality with the MVVM Toolkit's `Unregister<TMessage, TToken>(object, TToken)` method.

 ```csharp
 // MvvmLight